ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/rudimental-toast-to-our-differences-vinyl.markdown

   These Days’, alongside Jess Glynne and Macklemore.
 Latest album single ‘Let Me Live’\
   \ also features vocals from Ladysmith Black Mambazo, an incomparable x5 time Grammy-winning\
   \ South African male choral group, and hotly-tipped soul singer, Yebba, who has\
-  \ been heavily co-signed by global stars like Ed Sheeran and Sam Smith.</p>\r\n\
+  \ been heavily co-signed by global stars like Ed Sheeran and Sam Smith.</p>\n<p>Tour\
-  <p>Tour de force rapper Stefflon Don and BBC Sound Poll winner Ray BLK make waves\
+  \ de force rapper Stefflon Don and BBC Sound Poll winner Ray BLK make waves on the\
-  \ on the powerful ‘Scared Of Love’, Rita Ora excels on the sleek, shimmering ‘Summer\
+  \ powerful ‘Scared Of Love’, Rita Ora excels on the sleek, shimmering ‘Summer Love’\
-  \ Love’ and enigmatic rapper Kojey Radical and Kabaka Pyramid spar on ‘No Pain’\
+  \ and enigmatic rapper Kojey Radical and Kabaka Pyramid spar on ‘No Pain’, further\
-  , further showcasing the breadth and diversity of talent Rudimental showcase right\
+  \ showcasing the breadth and diversity of talent Rudimental showcase right across\
-  \ across ‘Toast To Our Differences’.</p>\r\n<p>Further features on the album include;\
+  \ ‘Toast To Our Differences’.</p>\n<p>Further features on the album include; Chronixx,\
-  \ Chronixx, Eli Ingram, Hak Baker, Maverick Sabre, OLIVIA, Protoje, Shungudzo, Kevin\
+  \ Eli Ingram, Hak Baker, Maverick Sabre, OLIVIA, Protoje, Shungudzo, Kevin Garrett\
-  \ Garrett & Raphaella and many more for you to discover!
-Enter the form below for\
+  \ & Raphaella and many more for you to discover!
+Enter the form below for a chance\
-  \ a chance to win and it could be coming home with you</p>"
+  \ to win and it could be coming home with you</p>\n"
 entry-title: "Win Rudimental Toast to Our Differences vinyl edition!"
-entry-content: "Enter the draw to win Rudimental Toast to Our Differences vinyl edition!\r\
+entry-content: "<p>Enter the draw to win Rudimental Toast to Our Differences vinyl\
-  \nby completing the form below before 23:59 on 1st of March 2019."
+  \ edition!\nby completing the form below before 23:59 on 1st of March 2019.</p>\n"
 has-winner: false
 prize-description: "Rudimental Toast to Our Differences vinyl edition."
 special-conditions: "Multiple entries are allowed up to one every day\r\nThis competition\